awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 ### Prerequisites<a name="tag-spot-request-prereqs"></a>

 Grant the IAM user the permission to tag resources\.
-For more information about IAM policies and example policies, see [Example: Tagging resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.
+For more information about IAM policies and example policies, see [Example: Tag resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.

 The IAM policy you create is determined by which method you use for creating a Spot Instance request\.
 + If you use the launch instance wizard or `run-instances` to request Spot Instances, see [To grant an IAM user the permission to tag resources when using the launch instance wizard or run-instances](#iam-run-instances)\.